After working as a chemist at a biotechnology company, I enjoy writing about pet care, science, travel, and gardening.

 17. Play Pirate’s Adventure at the Magic Kingdom

-Similar to Sorcerers of the Magic Kingdom, the Pirate’s Adventure is an interactive game that is started from the Golden Oaks Outpost in Frontierland.
+Similar to the former Sorcerers of the Magic Kingdom, the Pirate’s Adventure is an interactive game that is started from the Golden Oaks Outpost in Frontierland.
 This “secret” game is completely free and guests follow their map to interactive stations.
 Each stop on the map is activated by a tap of the guest’s magic band, and if two missions are completed the player gets a free Pirates of the Caribbean fast pass.

 18. Have a Ghost Photo Taken at Memento Mori

 A really fun souvenir that is also a little macabre, having a ghost photo taken at the Memento Mori shop in Liberty Square is a fun experience.
 The photographers employ a special photography technique that overlays your photo with a skeleton on a lenticular print.
 The photo shifts from a standard photo to a ghastly skeleton as you walk by the image.
 This is a must-do for fans of the Haunted Mansion attraction.

 19. Drive a Motor Boat at the Resorts on Bay Lake

 - Disney's Beach Club Resort